mynameisming/about/README.md

 Demos are not only for showing off shiny UX.
 It’s valuable to see the new API in Postman or the new piece of sales collateral.
 I believe demos are the best way to drive progress, collaborate, celebrate, socialize and pressure test solutions to problems at any level  in any part of the product.

 ## My schedule:
 I’m usually up by 4am so that I can lift heavy things in my garage.
-I do this so that by the time my two year old daughter comes in I can look like a model citizen and a champion against gravity.
+I do this so that by the time my two year old daughter wakes up I can look like a model citizen and a champion against gravity.
 I don’t like to read messages outside of 8a - 6p, but if something is urgent and important, I hope I am notified via SMS so I can help.

 My calendar might look full, but if you need to talk to me, crash my calendar and I will try and make time for you.
 I do reserve time on the calendar for “thinking and creating.”

 ## My random facts:
 I was born in a cold desert in China and 20 years later I was attacked by a bear in Colorado.
+I have trained in martial arts with a high level of discplin, over a very long period of time.
+But that's not why I live to tell the tale.

 ---